lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

     and it MUST start a blind transmission phase as described above.
-  * if the current window is the last one and the SCHC ACK indicates that more tiles were received than the sender sent, the fragment sender MUST send a SCHC Sender-Abort, it MUST release all resource associated with this SCHC Packet and it MAY exit with an error condition.
+  * if the current window is the last one and the SCHC ACK indicates that more tiles were received than the sender sent, the fragment sender MUST send a SCHC Sender-Abort, and it MAY exit with an error condition.
-  * if the current window is the last one and the SCHC ACK indicates that all tiles were correctly received yet integrity check was a failure, the fragment sender MUST send a SCHC Sender-Abort, it MUST release all resource associated with this SCHC Packet and it MAY exit with an error condition.
+  * if the current window is the last one and the SCHC ACK indicates that all tiles were correctly received yet integrity check was a failure, the fragment sender MUST send a SCHC Sender-Abort, and it MAY exit with an error condition.
   * if the current window is the last one and the SCHC ACK indicates that integrity checking was successful, the sender exits successfully.